 Nowadays almost all hosting companies offer free SSL certificate using Let’s Encrypt.
 This makes easy for webmasters to have secured site with HTTPS protocol.
 Also you can add unlimited or certain number of subdomains to your main site based on your hosting plan.
-With this subdomains and SSL, you can setup secured sites out of your main site.
+With these features, you can create subdomains and setup SSL in cPanel or custom hosting panel to have secured subdomains out of your main site.

 Subdomain and SSL